IrrhammCode/chainlens/README.md

 We are submitting **ChainLens** for the following MetaMask Developer Hackathon tracks:

 1.  **✨ Best Integration - Existing Project**
-    - Integrated ERC-7715 Advanced Permissions into the existing **ChainLens** analytics platform (built for Monthly Builder 2025) to transform it from a passive tracker to an active autonomous agent.
+    - Integrated ERC-7715 Advanced Permissions into the existing **ChainLens** analytics platform to transform it from a passive tracker to an active autonomous agent.
 2.  **🎨 Most Creative Use of Advanced Permissions**
     - Built a fully autonomous execution engine that handles complex strategies (DCA, Grid, Limit) purely through permission delegation.
 3.  **⚡ Best Use of Envio**